and his Cat.

 The original readings that accompanied the slides above.

 Dick Whittington and his Cat.
-Two slides from a large set of magic
+A set of 18 magic

 lantern slides made by York and Son, England.
 The set consists of 19 slides

 minimum, 21 maximum.
 The slides 19-21 are listed as a 'panorama' and the set was